open-cogsci/datamatrix/doc-pelican/content/pages/statistics.md

 ## Compatibility with Pandas and StatsModels

 `statsmodels` is a Python library for statistics.
 It relies heavily on `pandas.DataFrame` objects.
-However, it is easy to use these two libraries in combination with `DatMatrix` objects.
+However, it is easy to use these two libraries in combination with `DataMatrix` objects.

 - <http://www.statsmodels.org/>
 - <https://pandas.pydata.org/>